Last Updated on

 I am finishing this post with another thing that Iceland is really good at: sunsets!
 On the list for my next visit?
 Seeing the sunset over the Jökulsárlón glacier lagoon.
 But with lakes, volcanoes, geysers and waterfalls, there’s pretty much an epic sunset guaranteed every night, no matter where in Iceland you are.
 If you’re planning your own Iceland road trip, check out:

-For more of our epic road trip, read:
+For more of our epic experience driving the Ring Road, read:

 - The Most Epic Iceland Road Trip, Part I